syncfusion-content/windowsforms-docs/WindowsForms/Chart/Chart-Types.md

 * In Normal Mode, if the median line within the box is not equidistant from the hinges, then the data is skewed.
 The ends of the vertical lines or "whiskers" indicate the minimum and maximum data values, unless outliers are present, in which case the whiskers extend to a maximum of 1.5 times the inter-quartile range.
 * In Percentile Mode: [Set Series1.ConfigItems.BoxAndWhiskerItem.PercentileMode property to _true_], the ends of the vertical lines or "whiskers" will be decided by the Series1.ConfigItems.BoxAndWhiskerItem.Percentile property value.
 For example, if the 'Percentile' value is 0.15, then the minimum value will be the 15th percentile of the overall data set and the maximum value will be 85th percentile of the overall data set.

-N> 1.
-The percentile value should lie between 0.0 and 0.25.
+N>1.The percentile value should lie between 0.0 and 0.25.
 N>
-N> 2.
-It is not possible to set upper Percentile value.
+N>2.It is not possible to set upper Percentile value.
 It is calculated automatically based on the Percentile value.
 N>
-N>  For example: Percentile = 0.15
+N>For example: Percentile = 0.15
 N>
-N> Upper Percentile = 1 - Percentile = 0.85.
+N>Upper Percentile = 1 - Percentile = 0.85.
 N>
-N> In Normal mode, Outliers are present in which case the whiskers extend to a maximum of 1.5 times the inter-quartile range.
+N>In Normal mode, Outliers are present in which case the whiskers extend to a maximum of 1.5 times the inter-quartile range.
 But in Percentile mode, Outliers will be calculated based on the Percentile value.
 N>
-N> For example: Percentile = 0.15
+N>For example: Percentile = 0.15
 N>
-N> Outliers are present in which case the whiskers extend to minimum and maximum of 15th and 85th percentile of overall data set, respectively.
+N>Outliers are present in which case the whiskers extend to minimum and maximum of 15th and 85th percentile of overall data set, respectively.
 If 'Percentile' value is Zero, then, there is no outliers in the Chart.
 N>
-N> 3.
-The width of the Outliers can be adjusted by using this 'Series1.ConfigItems.BoxAndWhiskerItem.OutLierWidth' property.
+N>3.The width of the Outliers can be adjusted by using this 'Series1.ConfigItems.BoxAndWhiskerItem.OutLierWidth' property.
 If it is zero, the width of the outlier will be calculated based on the data points range.

 #### Chart Details

-Number of Y values per point – 5 (minimum, lower quartile, median, upper quartile, maximum).
+Number of Y values per point - 5 (minimum, lower quartile, median, upper quartile, maximum).

 Number of Series - One or More.

-Cannot be Combined with - Pie, Bar, Polar, Radar.
+Cannot be combined with - Pie, Bar, Polar, Radar.

 Box and Whisker series can be added to the chart using the following code.